GeorgeLeithead/ADB2CROPCXamarinForms/README.md

 git clone https://github.com/GeorgeLeithead/ADB2CROPCXamarinForms.git
 ```

-### Step 2: Create your own policies
-This sample uses two types of policies: a sign-in policy, and a resource owner password credentials policy (ROPC).
-- Create the sign-in policy by following [the instructions here](https://azure.microsoft.com/documentation/articles/active-directory-b2c-reference-policies).
-You may choose to include as many or as few identity providers as you wish.
-- Create the ROPC pilicy by following [the instructions here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/add-ropc-policy#create-a-resource-owner-user-flow).
-You may choose to include as many or as few identity providers as you wish.

-*IMPORTANT*: When setting up your identity providers, be sure to [set the redirect URLs](https://docs.microsoft.com/en-us/azure/active-directory-b2c/b2clogin) to use `b2clogin.com`.

-If you already have existing policies in your Azure AD B2C tenant, feel free to re-use those.
-No need to create new ones just for this sample.

-### Step 3: Create your own Navite app
-Now you need to [register your native app in your B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-app-registration#register-a-mobilenative-application), so that it has its own Application ID.

-Your native application registration should include the following information:

-- Enable the **Native Client** setting for your application.
-- Once your app is created, open the app's **Properties** blade and set the **Custom Redirect URI** for your app to `msal<Application Id>://auth`.
-- Once your app is created, open the app's **API access** blade and **Add** the API you created in the previous step.
-- Copy the Application ID generated for your application, so you can use it in the next step.

-### Step 4: Configure the Visual Studio Back-End project with your app coordinates.
+### Step 2: Configure the Visual Studio Back-End project with your app coordinates.
 This sample includes a sample API.
 1. Open the solution in Visual Studio.
 1. Open the `BackEnd\ADB2CROPCXamarinForms.HelloService\appsettings.json` file.
 1. Find the assignment for `AzureAdB2C:TenantId` and replace XXX with your tenant id.
 1. Find the assignment for `AzureAdB2C:Instance` and replace XXX with your Azure AD B2C tenant name.
-1. Find the assignment for `AzureAdB2C:ClientId` and replace XXX with the Application ID from step 3.
+1. Find the assignment for `AzureAdB2C:ClientId` and replace XXX with the Web API service Application ID.
 1. Find the assignment for `AzureAdB2C:Domain` and replace XXX with the Azure AD B2C tenant name.
-1. Find the assignment for `AzureAdB2C:SignedOutCallbackPath` and replace XXX the name of the sign-in policy your created in step 2.
+1. Find the assignment for `AzureAdB2C:SignedOutCallbackPath` and replace XXX the name of the sign-in policy.
-1. Find the assignment for `AzureAdB2C:SignUpSignInPolicyId` and replace XXX the name of the sign-in policy your created in step 2.
+1. Find the assignment for `AzureAdB2C:SignUpSignInPolicyId` and replace XXX the name of the sign-in policy.

-### Step 5: Configure the Visual Studio mobile application with your app coordinates.
+### Step 3: Configure the Visual Studio mobile application with your app coordinates.
 1. Open the solution in Visual Studio.
 1. Open the `Mobile\ADB2CROPCXamarinForms' project.
 1. Add a new JSON file to the project, called `AppSettings.json`.